-I have never been to Hong Kong but it has always fascinated me as a potential photography destination.
+I have never been to Hong Kong, and I am not qualified to feature the best Hong Kong photography spots, but it has always fascinated me as a potential photography destination.
 It is definitely on my photography “To Do” list.
-To better prepare for my first photography trip to Hong Kong, I asked Kevin Choi, a talented and young photographer from Hong Kong, to share his favorite Hong Kong photography spots throughout the city.
+To better prepare for my first photography trip to Hong Kong, I asked Kevin Choi, a talented young photographer from Hong Kong, to share his favorite Hong Kong photography spots throughout the city.

 Take it away, Kevin.

-Hong Kong is famous for its vibrant business culture but, it’s also a great place for photography.
+Hong Kong is famous for its vibrant business culture and a great place for photography.
 In fact, while the cityscape is truly stunning, Hong Kong also offers a variety of awesome landscapes just waiting to be captured.

 There are many spots throughout the bustling city that allow you to easily capture stunning images.
 However, many of them are seasonal locations.
-Being a native, I can’t wait to share with you my eight favorite photography locations throughout the city as well as the best time to capture truly remarkable photos.
+Being a native, I can’t wait to share with you my eight favorite photography locations throughout the city and the best time to capture truly remarkable photos.

 01. The Peak

-The Peak, also known as Victoria Peak, is the highest hill in Hong Kong Island.
+The Peak, also known as Victoria Peak, is the highest hill on Hong Kong Island.
 It’s an iconic attraction and a photographer’s dream because you can capture the full view of Victoria Harbour.

 Even though there is a viewing platform at The Peak, most local photographers choose a different route to avoid tourists and the expensive entry fee.
 More importantly, the view from the platform is blocked by a mountain.